-- 19.49 The student(s) will be advised of their rights and, if attending the hearing, that they may be accompanied by a friend or the students' association representative.
+- 19.48 Notification of the date, time and place of the hearing will be provided, in writing, to members of the panel and the student(s) concerned at least five working days prior to the hearing.
+Both the panel and the student(s) will be provided with full details of the alleged academic misconduct and any supporting documentation.
+The panel has the right to request the attendance of relevant staff members. - 19.49 The student(s) will be advised of their rights and, if attending the hearing, that they may be accompanied by a friend or the students' association representative.
 Under this procedure, the definition of 'friend' does not include members of the legal profession engaged to act in their professional capacity. - 19.50 The student(s) will have the opportunity to identify any adjustments to meeting arrangements so that they can fully and fairly participate in the hearing. - 19.51 The student(s) may submit a written statement of mitigation concerning the alleged academic misconduct. - 19.52 It is not mandatory for the student(s) to attend the hearing.
 However the student(s) should be aware that if they do not attend (without good reason), they will forgo the opportunity to present their case directly to the panel. - 19.53 The panel will hear the student(s), staff, and witnesses as appropriate, and consider the student's statement.
 The student(s), staff and witnesses shall withdraw while the panel deliberates.
 In reaching its conclusion, the panel will also determine the penalty to be imposed.
 The panel will report its conclusion to the Dean of Students, including information about any other instances of academic misconduct in the student's record.
 The penalty will be held on their student record for five years, or the normal duration of the programme, whichever is the longer. - 19.54 The Dean of Students will, within two working days, advise the student(s) in writing of the outcome of the panel, and that, where relevant, details of the offence and the penalty will be held on their student record.
 The Dean of Students will also inform the programme leader, Personal Academic Tutor and quality manager of the outcome of the panel.
 For PGR students, the Dean of Students will advise the Director of Studies, quality manager and Graduate School. - 19.55 The programme leader is responsible, where relevant, for ensuring that the student record system is updated in accordance with the outcome of the panel, including modification to marks or the student's enrolment status.
 Where necessary, the programme leader will communicate with the quality manager of the student's HAP. - 19.56 The proceedings and report of the Academic Misconduct Panel shall be confidential to the parties involved, the programme leader/Director of Studies, Personal Academic Tutor and quality manager.